 - You should either have 2 witness travel with you to embassy or have the notarized POA, as explained above.

-- Reach the Indian consulate and fill up the miscellaneous services form.
+- Reach the Indian consulate and fill up the Miscellaneous services form.
+Each Indian embassy their own format: New York, Washington DC, Houston, San Francisco, Atlanta, Chicago .

 - There is a specific window of time at each embassy office within which they accept the application.
 It is normally between 9 AM to 11 AM.
 Check you location’s timings before visiting.